BOCA RATON PEDESTRIAN ACCIDENT LAWYERS

 An older pedestrian might be more frail and vulnerable to injury.
 However, the eggshell skull doctrine under Florida law provides that insurance companies cannot take advantage of prior injuries, weaknesses, or ailments to reduce damage awards.
 This legal doctrine stands for the principle that the defendant cannot benefit from the fact the injured individual is particularly susceptible to injury.
 Put another way, the defendants must take their injury victim as they find them.
 Under this principle, an elderly person with a prior fractured hip that suffers a crippling injury in a subsequent pedestrian accident will not have his damages reduced because of increased vulnerability from the prior hip injury.
 Because we have recovered tens of millions of dollars for our clients, we have the legal knowledge and experience to recognize issues like these when seeking the maximum financial recovery for our clients.

-Understanding Unsafe Driving Practices That Cause Pedestrian Accidents in Boca Raton and Surrounding Areas of Florida
+Understanding Unsafe Driving Practices That Cause Pedestrian Accidents in Boca Raton

 While negligent and inattentive drivers cause the majority of pedestrian accidents in Boca Raton and the surrounding areas of Florida, some other factors also cause these serious types of collisions.
 The types of unsafe driving often associated with pedestrian crashes include: